-Then everything changed.
-Beginning in 2017, “Big Generic” unleashed a slew of non-bioequivalent Concerta generics.
-Many are produced for pennies, some in poorly regulated Indian and Chinese factories.
+Then everything changed in 2017.
+With a new FDA chief appointed by the new White House administration, “Big Generic” unleashed a slew of Concerta generics.
+None of them use Concerta’s patented delivery system, OROS™.
 If your insurance coverage specifies generic (if available), that’s what you might get.

 Even with insurance coverage that previously covered brand, soon that wasn’t an option, at any price.

 Fortunately, Janssen continued to make available its Concerta authorized-generic.
-With a bit of effort—and guidance found on this blog—many consumers were able to get brand Concerta at a generic price.
+With a bit of effort—and guidance found on this blog—many consumers succeeded in getting brand Concerta at a generic price.
 But insurance companies and pharmacies paid a higher price, compared to the inferior generics.

-You’ll find my main post on Concerta Generics here: Authorized-Authorized-Generic Concerta Update
+You’ll find my main post on Concerta Generics here: Authorized-Generic Concerta Update.